 “Web design requires many skills.
-Web design comprises of many elements.
-Web design areas include SEO, graphic design and coding.
+Web design comprises many elements.
+Web design areas include SEO, graphic design, and coding.
 Many people want to make their website better through better web design.”

 This short paragraph has 32 words, The term “web design” appears with a density of 16%.
 As you can see from this example it doesn’t read very well at all.

-If you are using WordPress and Yoast SEO their plugin contains a density checker within it and will highlight any issues for you prior to publishing.
-Yoast have also written a great post about the subject here.
+If you are using WordPress and Yoast SEO their plugin contains a density checker within it and will highlight any issues for you before publishing.
+Yoast has also written a great post about the subject here.

 Search queries are usually carried out using multiple words making up a search phrase.
 The proximity of a keyword is determined by how many other words make up a phrase, and how they are positioned within the content of your pages.

 “Andy Morley is a web design and development specialist based in Derby” would see the proximity between “web” and “design” as 0 as they are placed side by side.
-The proximity of “design” and “Derby” is 5 as there are 5 words separating the two words.
+The proximity of “design” and “Derby” is 5 as 5 words are separating the two words.

 Higher proximities are thought to be less relevant to search queries, the closer your keywords are to each other in a sentence or paragraph the more relevant they are to each other.
-However this can be quite difficult when writing content which is both grammatically correct and reads well for the reader.
+However, this can be quite difficult when writing content that is both grammatically correct and reads well for the reader.

 One of the most vital On-site SEO tips is word count.
-Search engines tend to like longer form content, the majority of pages which rank for a given term usually have a substantial word count.
+Search engines tend to like long-form content, the majority of pages that rank for a given term usually have a substantial word count.
 There’s no official guideline as to how many words should be on your pages though, use as many words as necessary to get your message across without going overboard and droning on.

-When writing articles I tend to aim for wordcounts of around 1500 words, especially if the article is quite in depth.
-Pages with very little wording are said to be “thin” in content, however thin can also refer to lack of video and images on a page.
+When writing articles I tend to aim for word counts of around 1500 words, especially if the article is quite in-depth.
+Pages with very little wording are said to be “thin” in content, however thin can also refer to a lack of video and images on a page.

 For blog writing, the easiest way to produce a blog post with a high word count is to use the “listicle” structure, which this post is an example.
 The post you are currently reading has roughly 3700 words contained within it.

 There is also an image “Long Description” however these seem to be less common online than they used to be, many CMS’s don’t seem to use these.
-In the past when hand coded websites were the norm, the long description of an image could also be used to help target your keywords.
-The original use for image Alt attributes and their “longdesc” attribute were pretty much the same, to accurately describe the content of an image.
+In the past when hand-coded websites were the norm, the long description of an image could also be used to help target your keywords.
+The original use for image Alt attributes and their “longdesc” attribute was pretty much the same, to accurately describe the content of an image.